 To become a CPA, you will have to take and pass all four parts of the AICPA uniform CPA exam along with fulfilling the education and work experience requirements of your state.

-The Certified Financial Analyst designation is meant to train you and prepare you for a career in the finance and investment world.
-Although it has applications beyond that like in company management, most CFAs are finance professionals working on Wall Street or for a hedge fund / investment fund.
+The Chartered Financial Analyst designation is meant to train you and prepare you for a career in the finance and investment world.
+Although it has applications beyond that like in company management, most CFAs® are finance professionals working on Wall Street or for a hedge fund/investment fund.

-The CFA certification is not as popular in industry as the CPA is in the United States, but in Europe and China this designation is much more popular.
-It helps train people to think analytically about finance, investing, and how businesses operate.
-This makes CFAs great controllers and CFOs.
+A CFA® Charterholder is not as popular in the industry as the CPA is in the United States, but in Europe and China, this designation is much more popular.
+Furthermore, it helps train people to think analytically about finance, investing, and how businesses operate.
+This makes CFAs® great controllers and CFOs.

-The CFA exam is administered by the CFA Institute.
+The CFA® exam is administered by the CFA® Institute.
 The exam process is much longer than the CPA exam because it is only tested one to two times each year depending on the level you are sitting for.
-The total exam time is also longer and costs more than the CPA exam.
+Additionally, the total exam time is also longer and costs more than the CPA exam.

-This is a good certification for you if you are looking to get into the world of finance and investing.
+This is a good certification for you if you’re looking to get into the world of finance and investing.
 If you want to do tax preparation or auditing, this isn’t the certification for you.
 You’d be better off with a CPA.

 Certified Management Accountant (CMA) Certification